mortismain777-spec/enzyme-kinetics-model-analyzer/README.md

 the CSV.
 Upload your CSV into a folder named `data`, or change `FILE_NAME` to its uploaded location.

+### Monte Carlo interpretation

+Parameter sensitivity is summarized using medians and 5th–95th percentiles.
+Logarithmic axes display the wide range of estimates without discarding extreme fits.

+The demonstration dataset does not reach substrate saturation, which limits the separate estimation of Vmax and Km as noise increases.

+These percentiles describe sensitivity to artificially added noise;
+they are not experimental confidence intervals.

 ## Example results

 Using the included demonstration dataset, the noncompetitive inhibition